microtrain/bootcamp/09-PHP/05-MailgunAPI.md

 }
 ```

-If you see ``"forbidden can't execute mailgun.sh"`` The file is probably not owned by you.
+If you see Error!``"forbidden"`` can't execute mailgun.sh The file is probably not owned by you.

 try running ``sudo chmod og=rw mailgun.sh``